martyjacobsdev/network-info/README.md

 <br>
 <h2>Thank you!</h2>

 Thank you for choosing this module - currently taking pull requests for improvements.
-If you like the template, don't forget to leave a star!
+If you like the module, don't forget to leave a star!
 Happy coding

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)